-Cultural resources of the built environment (also commonly referred to as "historic resources," or "historic places" or "historic properties") include buildings, structures, sites, districts, and objects typically associated with listing in the National Register of Historic Places and/or the Washington Heritage Register as well as city or county historic listings or designations.
+Cultural resources of the built environment (also commonly referred to as "historic resources," "historic places," or "historic properties") include buildings, structures, sites, districts, and objects typically associated with listing in the NRHP and/or the WHR, as well as city or county historic listings or designations.

 Unlike archaeological sites (that are considered to be cultural resources on or beneath the earth's surface), historic resources comprise our built environment, that is, those buildings, structures, districts, and objects that are seen on the landscape and streetscapes.
-In Washington State, historic resources date from the mid-19th Century up to 50 years ago, or to the 1970s for the purposes of this Plan.
-Though we often pass by historic built environment resources every day in our lives, these historic places are key to giving our urban streetscapes and rural landscapes a distinctive character or "sense of place."
+In Washington State, historic resources date from the mid-19th century up to 50 years ago, or to the 1970s for the purposes of this Plan.
+Though we often pass by historic built environment resources every day, these historic places are key to giving our city neighborhoods and rural landscapes a distinctive character or "sense of place."
 Before delving into examples of various historic property types, a few points worth discussing are: